sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

  - Various HW components such as FPGA, CLPDs, Boot firmware etc.
  - Software e.g. ONIE, NOS installers and NOS

 Root of trust (RoT) generally is such a core component which can be trusted explicitly.
-Usually this RoT is UEFI or BIOS.
+Usually this RoT is UEFI.
 Trust is then propagated throughout the components of the boot process.
 Chain of trust is formed where one component of the boot process meausures, verfies and execute the next component.
 If verification fails at any one stage, the boot process is aborted.
 ONIE provides support for secure boot by including various applications, keys and certificates management.
 To apply the secure boot concept to SONiC installer image, we must